-The diversified Keys shall only be stored in hardware KSMs that support PIV-I hardware assurance or commensurate.
-CMS Master Key and diversified Keys shall be protected from unauthorized disclosure and distribution.
-Card management shall be configured such that only the authorized CMS can manage Issued cards.
-Cryptographic keying material for the PIV-I Content Signing Certificate shall be generated in FIPS 140 Level 2 (or higher) validated hardware KSMs.
+The diversified Keys must only be stored in hardware KSMs that support PIV-I hardware assurance or commensurate.
+CMS Master Key and diversified Keys must be protected from unauthorized disclosure and distribution.
+Card management must be configured such that only the authorized CMS can manage Issued cards.
+Cryptographic keying material for the PIV-I Content Signing Certificate must be generated in FIPS 140 Level 2 (or higher) validated hardware KSMs.